Vinwcent/RTS/README.md

 ## Strategy

-The idea behind this game is that I want various strategies to exist on it like destroying windmills so that enemies units die because of a lack of food or by destroying farms.
+The idea behind this game is that I wanted various strategies to exist on it like destroying windmills so that enemies units die because of a lack of food or by destroying farms.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/91033856/138136609-f0baf6db-a04d-4d89-aef7-78e8598b7591.gif" width=30% height=30%>